Prafful-Mali/edulance-docs/docs/functional.md

 Authorization in **Edulance** is role-based, granting different permissions to **Admins** and **Users**.

 #### Admin Capabilities
-- Can add or remove any user
+- Can see all the users and posts
-- Can add, remove, or update skills
+- Can remove any user
-- Can update or delete any post
+- Can remove any post

 #### User Capabilities
 - Can create, update, or delete their own posts